 On January 1, 2018, Northern Trust adopted ASU No. 2018-02, "Income Statement - Reporting Comprehensive Income (Topic 220): Reclassification of Certain Tax Effects from Accumulated Other Comprehensive Income" (ASU 2018-02).
 The amendments in ASU 2018-02 allow an entity to elect to reclassify from accumulated other comprehensive income to retained earnings the stranded tax effects resulting from the Tax Cuts and Jobs Act.
 ASU 2018-02 is effective for interim and annual reporting periods beginning after December 15, 2018, however early adoption is permitted.
 The amendments in ASU 2018-02 may be applied either in the period of adoption or retrospectively to each period (or periods) in which the effect of the change in the U.S. federal corporate income tax rate in the Tax Cuts and Jobs Act is recognized.
-Upon adoption of ASU 2018-02, Northern Trust elected to reclassify \$25.3 million of income tax effects from the Tax Cuts and Jobs Act from accumulated other comprehensive income tax effects from tax effects from the Tax Cuts and Jobs Act from accumulated other comprehensive income tax effects from the Tax Cuts and Jobs Act from accumulated other comprehensive income tax effects from the Tax Cuts and Jobs Act from accumulated other comprehensive income to retained earnings.
+Upon adoption of ASU 2018-02, Northern Trust elected to reclassify \$25.3 million of income tax effects from the Tax Cuts and Jobs Act from accumulated other comprehensive income to retained earnings.
 In the normal course, it is Northern Trust's policy to release income tax effects from accumulated other comprehensive income on an aggregate portfolio basis.
 Please refer to Note 15 - "Accumulated Other Comprehensive Income (Loss)" for further information.

 On April 1, 2018, Northern Trust adopted ASU No. 2017-12, "Derivatives and Hedging (Topic 815): Targeted Improvements to Accounting for Hedging Activities" (ASU 2017-12).
 The main provisions of ASU 2017-12 are intended to align better an entity's risk management activities and financial reporting for hedging relationships through changes to both the designation and measurement guidance for qualifying hedging relationships.
 ASU 2017-12 eliminates the requirement to measure and report hedge ineffectiveness separately and generally requires the entire change in the fair value of a hedging instrument to be presented in the same income statement line as the hedged item.
 Further, ASU 2017-12 eases certain documentation and assessment requirements and modifies the accounting for components excluded from the assessment of hedge effectiveness.
-Northern Trust currently applies the "shortcut" method of accounting program and therefore upon adoption of ASU 2017-12, there was no significant impact to Northern Trust's consolidated financial condition or results of operations.
+Northern Trust currently applies the "shortcut" method of accounting available under US GAAP for substantially all fair value hedges and other aspects of Northern Trust's current hedge accounting program and therefore upon adoption of ASU 2017-12, there was no significant impact to Northern Trust's consolidated financial condition or results of operations.